-CI GAM's Responsible Investing Policy and ESG Guidelines direct our investment professionals, including CI Global, and inform our process.
+CI GAM's Responsible Investing Policy and ESG Guidelines direct our investment professionals and inform our process and are intended to cover all CI GAM's in-house actively managed strategies, unless as otherwise described below.
 The governance of our responsible investing practice rests with the Responsible Investing Forum, which handles related strategic, structural and controversial decisions.
 It is chaired by the Chief Investment Officer and comprises the heads of asset classes, risk, and responsible investing.

-CI GAM performs annual reviews of each sub-adviser, including evaluating how they consider ESG factors in their investment process.
-We encourage, but do not require, sub-advisers to follow CI GAM's Responsible Investing Policy.
-We conduct due diligence to assess the sub-advisers' overall responsible investment capabilities.
+As to our sub-advisers, CI GAM encourages, but does not require, sub-advisers to follow CI GAM's Responsible Investing Policy.
+Regardless of the sub-advisers' own process, the CI GAM's investment restriction on Landmines and Cluster Munitions Screening (as defined below) is applicable to all sub-advisers.
+Additionally, we perform annual reviews of each sub-adviser and we conduct due diligence to assess the sub-advisers' overall responsible investment capabilities.
 Namely, we evaluate their commitments to responsible investing, deployed ESG strategies, data and tools used in ESG analysis and portfolio construction, investee engagement and proxy voting, sustainability disclosures, and ESG governance aspects such as board and executive oversight, internal expertise, policy, and risk controls.